core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Version -07 to -08 ## {#sec-07-08}

-* Add note about usage of the CoAP No-Response Option
+* Add note about usage of the CoAP No-Response Option.

+* Editorial improvements.

+* Avoid problems for two simultaneously started key updates.

 ## Version -06 to -07 ## {#sec-06-07}